 Attorneys.
 Defendants in a criminal case are guaranteed to have a lawyer provided for them by the state if they can’t afford one.
 In civil courts, there's no such guarantee.
 A defendant must hire a lawyer or represent him or herself.

 A personal injury claim is considered a civil claim rather than criminal.
-Our personal injury lawyers assist people who've been injured in an accident to file a personal injury claim and begin the negotiations process with the insurance companies.
+Our personal injury lawyers in Kansas City assist people who've been injured in an accident to file a personal injury claim and begin the negotiations process with the insurance companies.

 Call us today at 816-842-7100 to speak with an attorney that will fight to get you the compensation you deserve.
 Or you can click here to email us and schedule your free consultation.